 Children who offend

-The majority of children who offend are dealt with by the Police through alternative action, like writing an apology letter, or paying for damage.
+The majority of children or tamariki who offend are dealt with by the Police through alternative action, like writing an apology letter, or paying for damage.

 The child is central to this process, and we make sure they understand and are part of any decisions.
 The aim is to help the child face up to their offending, learn from their mistakes, make positive choices and move on.

-The whānau will help form a plan for their child, that is then agreed by everyone in the conference.
+The whānau or family will help form a plan for their child, that is then agreed by everyone in the conference.
 The whānau will also help ensure the plan is followed.